BigFood2307/FS22_AnimalFoodCalculator/README.md

 The given amounts are for the entire timeframe, values in brackets behind it are average per day.

+## Executable

+For ease of use, I added a windows executable to the releases.
+Just unzip the file to a folder and run the .exe.
+If you move the exe, you have to move the xmls (at the very least the script_settings.xml, since its location is hard coded)

+As this is an executable, make sure you trust me before you run it.
+This could be anything!
+If someone wants to double check, this exe was created with pyinstaller version 5.13.0 using:

+	pyinstaller -F -n FS22_AnimalFoodCalculator main.py

 ## Python installation

-If you have no idea how to run this script but still trust me enough to run some code you dont understand, here is how:
+If you have no idea how to run this script without an executable but still trust me enough to run directly from code, here is how:

 * Install Python 3: https://www.python.org/downloads/
 * Open this folder in a command line: https://www.wikihow.com/Open-a-Folder-in-Cmd